yls108u/Library_recommendation_system/readme.md

-# Using Course selection records to solve cold start problem of the recommender system on library book
+# Using Course selection records to solve cold start problem of the recommender system on academic library books dataset

+Recommend academic library book for cold-started users.

+Note that we focus on the __thousand categories__(prefix-3) of *Chinese Classification* (https://catweb.ncl.edu.tw/class2007/96-1-1.htm) to reduce the sparsity of our dataset.

 **Due to privacy issue, we cannot public the course selection data and book lending data.**